 The often harrowing journey that their subjects experience is what’s driving Jack and Deb to create the Don’t You Want Me project.
 Don’t You Want Me is an ongoing, celebratory collection of images and stories ofthe LGB, queer and trans community and their rescue dogs.
 The project shows the powerful bond between subjects who’ve endured considerable hardships and are now not only surviving but flourishing.

-Coupling compelling images and personal narratives with a celebratory flair, we aim to show that individuals of all stripes have the ability to transform their lives when they are given love.
+Coupling compelling images and personal narratives, we aim to show that individuals of all stripes have the ability to transform their lives when they are given love.
 And the question of ‘who rescued who’ becomes universal, no matter how you identify.

 Kicking off in Toronto, Brighton UK, and NYC, this on-going photo project (and ultimately book) reaches out across borders, from North America and Europe, and onward.

-When and Where Deb and Jack are currently shooting sessions for the project in NYC and Toronto, respectively.
-These Brooklyn and Toronto photo sessions will continue indefinitely, with forays into other cities/towns.
-We'll announce these well before they happen so you can participate!
+When and Where Deb and Jack are currently shooting sessions for the project in Brighton, UK and Toronto, respectively.

-Who We are seeking subjects who identify as LGB, trans and queer and who have a rescue dog (or dogs).
+Who We are seeking a diverse pool of participants who identify as LGB, trans and queer and who have a rescue dog (or dogs).
 This relationship must have had a significant transformative effect, and they should be willing to share their stories.

-WE ARE CURRENTLY SEEKING SUBJECTS IN NEW YORK CITY AND TORONTO (OTHERS SOON TBD).
+WE ARE CURRENTLY SEEKING SUBJECTS IN BRIGHTON AND TORONTO.
 Please contact us to start a conversation!

 Shooting dogs in foster turned into street portraits which turned into a small business involving capturing pets and their beloved families, something she loves and connects with.
 Her senior pup by her side, she continues to seek out amazing subjects and find out their stories.
-While on sabbatical in the UK, she is connecting with the Brighton, UK community before going back to Brooklyn in the Fall to continue her work, and is hoping to return very soon.
+She is now connecting with her new Brighton, UK community.